raulferrerdev/mobidev/exampleSite/content/blog/database_layer_in_swift.md

 description: ""
 image: "images/post/database_layer_in_swift.jpg"
 date: 2018-12-20T18:19:25+06:00
-categories: ["Swift","Development", "Storage"]
+categories: ["Database", "Swift"]
-type: "Swift" # available types: [featured/regular]
+tags: "Swift"
 draft: false
 ---
 Nowadays, most mobile applications have an internal database (Core Data, Realm …) to store information, which can then be used, for example, if the application does not have an internet connection.